 Brain breaks that include movement allow learners to refresh their thinking and focus on learning new information.

-Maintaining consistent classroom routines and schedules ensures that students are able to trust and predict what will happen next.
+Maintaining a consistent routine and schedule ensures that learners are able to trust and predict what will happen next.

 Using earplugs or headphones can increase focus and comfort.

-Transforming written text into audio activates different parts of the brain to support learning.
+Text-to-speech functionality activates different parts of the brain to support learning.

 Three-phase lesson format is a problem-solving structure to promote meaningful math learning by activating prior knowledge, letting students explore mathematical thinking, and promoting a math community of learners.